 - Automatic Place Detection and Semantic Trajectory Analysis using Machine Learning;

 - Longitudinal and Spatial Analysis of Older Adults' Mental Health and their Socio-Environmental Status.

-I'm corrently co-editing the Special Issue on Mobility, Health, and Place.
+I'm corrently co-organizing the Special Issue on Mobility, Health, and Place.

 - Fillekes, M. P., Kim, E.-K., Trumpf, R., Zijlstra, W., Giannouli, E., & Weibel, R. (2019).
 Assessing Older Adults’ Daily Mobility: A Comparison of GPS-Derived and Self-Reported Mobility Indicators.
 Sensors 19(20), 4551.
 DOI